TryItOnline/cixl/README.md

 ```

 ### Types
-Capitalized names are treated as type references, the following types are defined out of the box:
+Capitalized names are treated as types, the following list is defined out of the box:

 - A (Opt)
 - Bin (A)